parkerholds/Prediction-of-Product-Sales/README.md

 - RMSE = 1,092.793
 - R^2 = 0.567

-## Random Forest Metrics: Training Data:
+## Tuned Random Forest Metrics: Training Data:
 - MAE = 653.282
 - MSE = 868,038.260
 - RMSE = 931.686
 - R^2 = 0.707

-## Random Forest Metrics: Test Data:
+## Tuned Random Forest Metrics: Test Data:
 - MAE = 734.396
 - MSE = 1,118,366.971
 - RMSE = 1,057.529
 - R^2 = 0.595

+## Overall I recommend the tuned Random Forest model.
+It gives us our most realistic R^2 score and with further tuning I believe we can dial in the bias and variance better.
+ - The R^2 score also called the "coefficient of determination" basically describes the percentage of variation in the target (price) that a model can explain.
+A higher R^2 socre is better, where 1 means perfect fit on the data.
+ - Another metric to look at is RMSE.
+This is the Root mean squared error and it rewards a model that is mroe consistent and punishes large errors.
+It is easy to interpert.
+In this case our target is price so we'll look at in dollars.
+Our RMSE in this case is $1,057.